luki3k5/yatapp-rails/README.md

   format :json                 # format you wish to get files in, available for now are (yaml, js and json) end

+# another example of the same project, fetching js translation and saving it at custom path
+# (in this case to support rails assets pipe line)
+# please notice that if 'save_to_path' is not specified gem will save translations to the local directory
+# or in case of rails application into 'config/locales' directory

+yata_project do
+  project_id 'your-project-id'            # project id you wish to fetch from (you can find it under settings of your organization) languages  ['en', 'de']                 # add any languages you wish by language code format :js                              # format you wish to get files in, available for now are (yaml, js and json) save_to_path "app/assets/javascripts/" end

 ```

 ## Development